London Acupuncture Clinic

-Acupuncture, is a system of healing that originated in China several thousand years ago.
+Acupuncture is a system of healing that originated in China several thousand years ago.
 It is founded on the belief that an energy, or ‘life force’, known as Qi, flows through the body in channels called meridians.
 It is a form of alternative medicine most commonly used for pain relief, but also to treat a wide range of conditions.
-The majority of people seeking help from London acupuncture clinic for musculoskeletal problems, including lower back pain, shoulder stiffness and knee pain; it is rarely used alone but as an adjunct to other treatment.
+The majority of people obtain help from the London acupuncture clinic for musculoskeletal problems, including lower back pain, shoulder stiffness and knee pain; it is rarely used alone but as an adjunct to other treatment.

-Western Medical Acupuncture
+Western Medical Acupuncture for fertility

 If conventional treatment has failed to alleviate chronic and enervating pain in your neck, back, shoulder, leg or the anguish of headaches, muscle strains, sports injuries or other arthritic pain, David’s advanced acupuncture could be your salvation.
 It is a holistic system for the treatment of a variety of medical ailments by relieving symptoms and rebalancing the body’s energy systems.
 David, a registered Acupuncturist with long experience, uses ‘western acupuncture’ exclusively, which some of his patients who have a fear of needles find entirely acceptable.

 David can best treat a patient if he understands both their illness and their complex of emotional and intellectual attributes that determine their characteristic actions and reactions.
 Not only does he consider the symptoms of a patient’s ailment, which may be in a wide range of physical, psychological and muscular-skeletal locations, he observes the patient’s well-being.
 He may ask, “When does the pain start?”
 “Where exactly do you feel it?”
 “What does it feel like?”
 “Is it affected by bright light?”
-By a combination of observation and questioning, in addition to diagnosis David is able to treat headaches, chest and back pain, gynaecological problems, digestive disorders, and many other ailments.
+By a combination of observation and questioning, in addition to diagnosis, David is able to treat headaches, chest and back pain, gynaecological problems, digestive disorders, and many other ailments.

-Acupuncture has a significant impact on all of your body’s systems reducing pain and improving well-being as a result.
+Acupuncture has a significant impact on all of your body’s systems, reducing pain and improving well-being as a result.
 Injuries, particularly spinal injuries, can result in the development of severe muscle spasms.
-When these muscles are treated with acupuncture, the contractions are reduced and the body quickly returns to its normal pain-free state.
+When these muscles are treated with acupuncture, the contractions are reduced, and the body quickly returns to its normal pain-free state.